Our obsession with design is not just about a jacket

 - RENEWABLE ENERGY: Commit to 100% renewable energy for our owned operations by the end of 2020 and partner within our supply chain for onsite renewable energy projects.

 - ENERGY EFFICIENCY: Improve energy efficiency within our owned operations and supply chain.

-- CIRCULAR ECONOMY: Grow our participation in the circular economy through Arc'teryx Used Gear.
+- CIRCULAR ECONOMY: Grow our participation in the circular economy through Arc'teryx ReGEAR™.

 Our goal is to build a sustainable, low emissions mode of operations.
 To achieve this, we will make major efficiency gains in our supply chain, significantly reduce the impact of the materials that we use, and develop new, less carbon-intense business models.
 Our commitment is to report annually on our progress towards 2030.
 Read our most recent 2020 Climate Report.
 To chart our progress since the beginning, you can also check out our inaugural 2019 Climate Report.

 This is a major task, and a critical one.
 We believe the case is clear: acting and investing now to reduce impacts in the future is the right path forward for our business and for the planet.